-Ask your Agrace team to show you the best way to safely dispose of the kind of unused medication you have, especially if you have “controlled substances.”
+Ask your doctor or Agrace team to show you the best way to safely dispose of the kind of unused medication you have, especially if you have “controlled substances.”
 We may suggest steps like these methods:

 It is illegal to put needles and other sharp medical items in the trash, recycling or medication collection drop boxes.